-Constanting bad visan to har lenges and was leaking hallow and dry and some the but constanting had risen to net knees and was looking, honow-eyed, dry-eyed, across the nut at us.
+Constantina had risen to her knees and was looking, hollow-eyed, dry-eyed, across the hut at us.
 There was a little light, from the embers of the fire.

 "She is a slave, a slave!" said Constantina.

 "Yes, yes, yes," gasped Cecily, beside herself with collar rapture.